philipptrenz/photo-booth/README.md

 ## How it works

 Simply connect your camera (e.g. I have a Nikon D5300) via USB to the computer running this application.
-The app shows a countdown by clicking at the screen (or tapping at a touchscreen), triggers your camera to take a photo, downloads it from your camera and displays it at the screen.
-First in fullscreen, then it adds it to a gallery of previous taken photos.
+The app shows a countdown by clicking at the screen (or tapping at a touchscreen), triggers your camera to take a photo, downloads it from your camera, reduces and displays it on the screen.
+First in fullscreen, then added to a gallery of previous taken photos.

 Because of the use of gphoto2 it works with nearly any cameras plug and play.
 A list of supported devices you find [here](http://gphoto.org/proj/libgphoto2/support.php).